What can we help you with?

 They can add the quantity they want to order and enter their details for placing the order.

 Open in a Lightbox: If you have chosen this option, the products they have selected and the form to place the order will be displayed on a pop-up window.
-If you have chosen this option, you can enter the custom lightbox width and height.

 If you include products, only those products will be available for requesting the quote.
 If you exclude products, only those products will be excluded from having the option to request a quote.
 You can choose the products from the drop-down list.